Overview

 Results

-• A major provider of residential financing solutions for affordable housing across the United States in a receivership case that arose when a property manager left 29 low-income housing properties housing 1,500 tenants effectively unmanaged during the pandemic.
-Our client is the tax credit investor in nine of the affordable housing properties subject to the receivership.
-The court granted our client’s motion to release nine of its ten properties from the receivership.
+• A major provider of residential financing solutions for affordable housing across the United States in a receivership case that arose when a property manager left 29 low-income housing properties, housing 1,500 tenants, effectively unmanaged during the pandemic.
+The court granted our client—the tax credit investor in affordable housing properties subject to the receivership—its motion to release nine of its ten properties from the receivership.

 • Alliant Capital, a leading tax credit firm, as plaintiff in an affordable housing lawsuit over a portfolio valued between $300 million and $400 million.